 A 1000kcal deficit explains why weight might drop after 5 days in some and it’s not advised to exercise on the detox.
 If you’d take the detox but skip the nuts and fats because of allergies you’d be practically starving yourself – or wait, you’re already starving yourself eating barely 1200kcal!

-With my added fruits and no nuts I at least got up to around 1700kcal per day and managed to eat according to the 80/10/10 diet.
+With my added fruits and no nuts I at least got up to around 1700kcal per day.
 But I’m concerned how a dietitian could’ve ever approved this detox.
-But then again, Kayla Itsines Bikini Body Guide is somehow backed up by dietitians, even though it’s eating plan consists of only 1600kcal while being active.
-Like what the fuck?!
+But then again, Kayla Itsines Bikini Body Guide is somehow backed up by dietitians, even though its eating plan consists of only 1600kcal while being active.

 Weight drop and de-bloating is also explained by more bowel movements and the lack of overt salts.

 Headaches, tiredness and other “detox”-symptoms that many seem to describe having the first days of going on this detox is also explained by the very low calories.
 If you ate 2000kcal, and suddenly drop to 1000kcal, your body will have to adjust, speak about its hunger, and then go on a low flame to save energy and not feel so tired.
-It doesn’t matter if you feel full after a meal, the body still needs X amounts of calories daily to thrive.
+It doesn’t matter if you feel full after a meal, the body still needs a certain amount of calories daily to thrive.

 Some of my reasons are pretty legit, so don’t give me hate.
-I just wanted to dig deeper, because someone has to do it, why not me?
-I love questioning things and when it feels like I can do things different and better I’m not afraid to show someone a different light on things.
+I just wanted to dig deeper, because someone has to do it.
 It’s not about proving someone wrong, but more about giving ideas on needed improvement.

 Thank you for sticking through this whole 1800 words review!
 I’d give you a banana if it didn’t mess up my screen.